aambrioso1/c_programs/README.md

 # c_programs
-A collection of programs in C that I written as I learn the language.
+A collection of programs in C that I have written as I learn the language.